Nader Ebrahimi

-Son to Ata-ol-molk Ebrahimi, who was a descendant of one of the biggest families of Kerman, Nader earned his diploma in Persian literature, and then went on get a license in English literature.
+Son to Ata-ol-molk Ebrahimi, who was a descendant of a famous family from Kerman, Nader earned his diploma in Persian literature, and then received his BA in English literature.
 He was also affiliated with political activities, which resulted in periods of imprisonment.
 He worked in various jobs, including teaching and banking.
-He directed some TV series and documentaries, such as "The Sound of the Desert" but he's best known as a novelist, for "Three looks at the man coming from", "Forty letters to my wife", "A man in everlasting banishment", and "Fire without smoke".
-He also directed "Hami and Kami on Long Journeys to Their Homeland," a television series that aired on Iranian state television prior to the Islamic Revolution's victory in 1979.
+He directed some TV series and documentaries, such as The Sound of the Desert but he's best known as a novelist, for Three Looks at the man coming from, Forty Letters to my wife, A Man in everlasting banishment, and Fire without smoke.
+He also directed Hami and Kami on Long Journeys to Their Homeland, a television series that aired on Iranian state television prior to the Islamic Revolution's victory in 1979.

 Life

 Nader Ebrahimi was born in 1936 in Tehran.
 After finishing his high school in Tehran, he enrolled in law school, but withdrew after two years, to achieve his BA in English language and literature.

 Ebrahimi was married to Farzaneh Mansouri who was introduced to him through her relatives, and after a brief acquaintance, the two agreed to marry.
-"My acquaintance with Nader happened at a family function," Farzaneh Mansouri stated in one of her interviews about her meeting with him.
+My acquaintance with Nader happened at a family function, Farzaneh Mansouri stated in one of her interviews about her meeting with him.

 At the age of thirteen, he became a member of a political organization and served time in prison.
 Ibn Mashghala's and Abu al-two Mashhaghal's books contain a detailed account of his life and deeds, written in his own language.
 He goes into greater detail regarding his actions in these two books.
 Ebrahimi tried various jobs.
-During his lifetime he has been a repairman in the desert, a printery worker, a bank accountant, a magazine layout designer, a translator and editor, a documentary and movie maker, a book seller, a calligrapher, a painter, a university lecturer and a writer.
+During his lifetime he has been a repairman in the desert, a printery worker, a bank accountant, a magazine layout designer, a translator and editor, a documentary and movie maker, a bookseller, a calligrapher, a painter, a university lecturer, and a writer.

 In addition to politics, Nader Ebrahimi was a sports figure.
-He formed "Abarmard," one of the earliest climbing groups.
+He formed Abarmard, one of the earliest climbing groups.
 It influenced the development of mountaineering and mountaineering ethics as well.

+In 1984 he was initiated as Freemason in the Italian Federation of the International Masonic Order for Men and Women Le Droit Humain, in the "Ugo Bassi" Lodge n.1143 in the city of Bologna.

-Writing Career
+Writing career

 He began writing at age 16 and never gave it up.
 His first book A House for Night was a big success.
-In addition to hundreds of literary articles, he has published more than 100 books.
-He also wrote and directed several movies, documentaries and two well-made and popular television series.
+In addition to hundreds of scholarly articles, he has published more than 100 books.
+He also wrote and directed several movies, documentaries, and two well-made and popular television series.

-He had written over a hundred publications by 2001, including long and short stories, children's books, plays, screenplays, and studies in numerous subjects, in addition to hundreds of study and critique articles.
+He had written over a hundred publications by 2001, including long and short stories, children's books, plays, screenplays, and studies on numerous subjects, in addition to hundreds of study and critique articles.
 Several of his writings have also been translated into several languages around the world.